Rolling Stock - IOn this page

 Up to the adoption of the new wider dimensions in the late 1940s, all IR stock was built to a maximum body width of 10' (3m), with an absolute maximum of 10' 6" to allow for projections.
-The new dimensions, which apply to nearly all modern steel stock, are 10'8" (3.25m) body width, with a tiny allowance for projections (about 2 inches) and requires all handrails and similar projections to be recessed.
-See the 1971 standards for rolling stock dimensions and also the older, 1929 standards for rolling stock dimensions.
+The new dimensions, which apply to nearly all modern steel stock based on ICF designs, are 10'8" (3.25m) body width, with a tiny allowance for projections (about 2 inches) and requires all handrails and similar projections to be recessed.
+LHB designs have a slightly narrower body width (3.240m).

 The height from rail level to cantrail before the 1940s was standardized at 11' 2-1/2"; it became 11'6" maximum.
 The first series of ICF coaches, with the centre lavatories, were 12'9" from rail level to rooftop; later this dimension was increased to 4025mm (13'2-1/2"), to provide increased space for water tanks.